 Like last week, with so much to unpack in this case, our video discussion ran long, making transcription a bit much for one blog post.
 Instead, click on the link to listen to Kelly and Doug Austin, eDiscovery Consultant and author of the eDiscovery Today blog, discuss the well articulated thoughts of Judge Johnston and what it means for you in advising your clients, especially when they push back on allowing supervision and management of collection.

-As Kelly mentions in both Parts I and II, this decision in DR Distributors will be one of, if not the, decisions of 2021.
+As Kelly mentions in both Parts 1 and 2, this decision in DR Distributors will be one of, if not the, decisions of 2021.
 This case is a must read for practitioners, heads of legal departments and professors.

 Watch Next Episode Live